Current Research Associates

 BA, MA, PhD

-I am a population scientist interested in population health and health systems—specifically, the burden and management of Non-Communicable Diseases (NCDs) in African urban cities.
-I am intrigued by the intricate relationship between the built environment and Cardiovascular Disease (CVD) risk among the urban poor.
-Key aspects of my research have led to critical community-level interventions for hypertension and diabetes in Accra.
-For my PhD, I examined the complex interaction between people living with hypertension and Africa’s plural health systems using various methods, including GIS, component-based quantitative analysis and social network analysis.
+Dr Mawuli Kushitor is a population scientist interested in population health and health systems—specifically, the burden and management of Non-Communicable Diseases (NCDs) in African urban cities.
+He is intrigued by the intricate relationship between the built environment and Cardiovascular Disease (CVD) risk among the urban poor.
+Key aspects of his research have led to critical community-level interventions for hypertension and diabetes in Accra.
+During his PhD, Dr Mawuli examined the complex interaction between people living with hypertension and Africa’s plural health systems using various methods, including GIS, component-based quantitative analysis and social network analysis.

-Quite recently, my imagination has been captured by how heat stress and hazardous noise may mediate the relationship between the built environment and the risk of hypertension.
-I have had a unique experience participating in and coordinating large-scale, longitudinal, mixed-method cardiovascular population health projects.
-I am an amateur drone pilot who likes to fly over the natural environment.
-I use these images to create maps; I love maps.
-Maps have been central to the methods I apply in my research profession.
+Dr Kushitor has been fascinated by the idea that heat stress and hazardous noise may mediate the relationship between the built environment and the risk of hypertension.
+He has participated in and coordinated large-scale, longitudinal, mixed-method cardiovascular population health projects.
+He is an amateur drone pilot who likes to fly over the natural environment and use these images to create maps.
+Being a cartophile, maps have been central to the methods he apply in his research.

-I have been privileged to have mentored over 60 undergraduate and graduate students in the last 5 years as a lecturer at the Fred.
+Dr Kushitor has mentored over 60 undergraduate and graduate students in the last 5 years as a lecturer at the Fred.
 N. Binka School of Public Health (FNBSPH), University of Health and Allied Sciences (UHAS), Ho, Ghana.
-I always intentionally carry my students along and share my experience with them to support the next generation of African urban health scholars through mentorship.
-I aim to become a leading global researcher on urban health in Africa and globally.
+He is proud of carrying his students along and share experiences with them to support the next generation of African urban health scholars through mentorship.
+He aims to become a leading global researcher on urban health in Africa and globally.

 Dr Tashanna Walker